Chapter 4779-8 License Renewal

 (A) Renewal applications:

-At least one month prior to the license expiration date, the board shall send each licensee or temporary licensee a renewal application by electronic mail or first class mail to the last known address.
+At least one month prior to the license expiration date, the board shall send each licensee or temporary licensee a renewal notice by electronic mail or first class mail to the last known address.
 It is a licensee's responsibility to report any changes in contact information to the board.
+Failure to notify the board of any change in preferred mailing address or primary email contact address within thirty days of the change is a violation of this provision.

 (B) License renewal: